ArtyomPanfutov/countdown-bot/README.md

 Could be used for calculating the remainin time for future events.

 ## Environment:
   Could be run in a docker container.
-Requires a running RDBMS(postgers)
+Requires a RDBMS (e.g. postgers)
 ## Required properties:
 -   telegram.bot.token=${TELEGRAM_TOKEN}
 -   spring.datasource.url=${POSTGRES_URL}